ml-opensource/Rye/README.md

 ## ⬆️ Updating from v1.x.x to v2.0.0
 In version 2.0.0 of Rye we changed the way you display messages.

 Gone is the distinction between `.toast` and `.snackBar`.
-Instead every message is now displayed in a separate `UIWindow` at the very top level of your view stack and you must decide how to dismiss the message with the previously described [`displayModes`](#display-modes).
+Instead, every message is now displayed in a separate `UIWindow` at the very top level of your view stack and you must decide how to dismiss the message with the previously described [`displayModes`](#display-modes).

 This also means that the previous init method: `RyeViewController.init(alertType:viewType:at:timeAlive:)` has been deprecated.
 If you use this init method with version 2.0.0 you will receive a deprecation warning during compilation.